A Probabilistic Framework for Location Inference from Social Media: Probabilistic Framework

-Eq.~\ref{eqn:softmax} has the same form as softmax regression.
-The difference is that the neighborhood information is also contained in feature function $\mathbf{\hat{s}}(y_i)$.
+Eq.~\ref{eqn:softmax} has the same form as softmax regression (also called multinomial logistic regression).
+The difference is that the neighborhood information is captured in feature function $\mathbf{s}(y_i)$.
 Softmax regression can be trained using gradient descent, and the gradient is much easier to compute than factor graph models.
-We then design an approximate learning algorithm based on softmax regression: \begin{enumerate}[\quad Step 1.] \item Conduct softmax regression to learn $\alpha$ and $\beta$, with labeled data $\{(\mathbf{x}_i, y_i)|y_i\in Y^L\}$ only;\footnote{Here we use $p(y_i|\mathbf{x}_i)=softmax\left(\alpha_{y_i}^T \Phi(\mathbf{x}_i, y_i) + \beta_{y_i}^T\Psi(\mathbf{x}_i, y_i) \right)$. } \item Predict the labels $Y^U$ for unlabeled users; \item Conduct softmax regression to learn $\theta$ according to Eq.~\ref{eqn:softmax}; \item Predict the labels $Y^U$ for unlabeled users.
-If the prediction accuracy on validation set increases, go to Step 3; otherwise, stop. \end{enumerate}
+We then design an approximate learning algorithm based on softmax regression: \begin{enumerate}[\quad Step 1.] \item Conduct softmax regression to learn $\alpha$ and $\beta$, with labeled data $\{(\mathbf{x}_i, y_i)|y_i\in Y^L\}$ only;\footnote{Here we assume $p(y_i|\mathbf{x}_i)=\text{softmax}\left(\alpha^\top \Phi(\mathbf{x}_i, y_i) + \beta^\top\Psi(\mathbf{x}_i, y_i) \right)$. } \item Predict the labels $Y^U$ for unlabeled users; \item Conduct softmax regression to learn $\theta$ according to Eq.~\ref{eqn:softmax}; \item Predict the labels $Y^U$ for unlabeled users.
+If the prediction accuracy on the validation set increases, go to Step 3; otherwise, stop. \end{enumerate}

-This algorithm is an approximation method for learning SSFGM, but it is both effective and very efficient.
+This algorithm is an efficient approximation method for learning SSFGM, but its performance can be further improved.
 We can use SR to initialize the model parameters for the other learning algorithms.

-\vpara{Two-chain Metropolis-Hastings (MH+).} The classical MH algorithm does not directly maximize the log-likelihood~\cite{rohanimanesh2011samplerank} and relies on additional evaluation metrics.
-We introduce a new idea to directly optimize the objective function in Eq.~\ref{eq:mle} without using additional heuristic metrics.
-We refer to this algorithm as Two-chain Metropolis-Hastings (MH+).